picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/contributing/patches.rst

 * All sub-repositories are merged into main repository for ``-rc1`` and ``-rc2`` versions of the release.
 * After the ``-rc2`` release all patches should target the main repository.

-The mailing list for DPDK development is `dev@dpdk.org <http://mails.dpdk.org/archives/dev/>`_.
+The mailing list for DPDK development is `dev@dpdk.org <https://mails.dpdk.org/archives/dev/>`_.
-Contributors will need to `register for the mailing list <http://mails.dpdk.org/listinfo/dev>`_ in order to submit patches.
+Contributors will need to `register for the mailing list <https://mails.dpdk.org/listinfo/dev>`_ in order to submit patches.
-It is also worth registering for the DPDK `Patchwork <http://patches.dpdk.org/project/dpdk/list/>`_
+It is also worth registering for the DPDK `Patchwork <https://patches.dpdk.org/project/dpdk/list/>`_

+If you are using the GitHub service, pushing to a branch will trigger GitHub Actions to automatically build your changes and run unit tests and ABI checks.

+Additionally, a Travis configuration is available in DPDK but Travis free usage is limited to a few builds.
+You can link your repository to the ``travis-ci.com`` build service.

 The development process requires some familiarity with the ``git`` version control system.
 Refer to the `Pro Git Book <http://www.git-scm.com/book/>`_ for further information.